AAAR-1.0: Assessing AI's Potential to Assist Research: Experiments and Analyses

 Similarly, we unify the input context length of different LLMs to ensure a fair comparison.
 According to Table~\ref{tab:experiment_statistics}, we set 2,000 and 3,000 input words for open- and closed-source LLMs, respectively.
 Meanwhile, as experiment explanation is the subsequent task of experiment design, using model-generated experiments can propagate errors in explanation, leading to inferior results for most LLMs.
 To this end, we provide LLMs with the oracle experiments when generating explanations.

 \paragraph{Main results.} Table~\ref{tab:experiment_explanation_main_tab} shows the main results.
-For the experiment design, the closed-source LLMs generally outperform open-source LLMs, and both closed-/open-source LLMs are superior to the ``Copy Input'' baseline (except the Falcon).
-Despite the higher \MetricExpPrec, the open-source LLMs are seriously deficient in \MetricExpRecall~compared with closed-source LLMs ($\sim$10\%$\downarrow$).
-We find that closed-source LLMs are more creative in experiment design and tend to generate more experiment ideas than open-source LLMs (though most of the experiment ideas are trivial), leading to excellent \MetricExpRecall.
-As for the experiment explanation, the \MetricExpMatch~scores of closed-source LLMs still surpass the open-source LLMs, while the score difference is not significant.
-Furthermore, we find the negative correlation between \MetricExpMatch~and the ROUGE, where the ROUGE scores of closed-source LLMs are broadly inferior.
+For the experiment design, the closed-source LLMs generally outperform open-source LLMs.
+However, the score values of all LLMs are relatively low (20\%$\sim$30\%), implying the LLMs consistently miss ground-truth experiments from the origin paper (low recall), and they tend to generate more novel experiments that didn't show in the origin paper (low precision).
+As for the experiment explanation, the \MetricExpMatch~scores of closed-source LLMs still surpass the open-source LLMs.
+Furthermore, there is a negative correlation between \MetricExpMatch~and ROUGE score, where the ROUGE scores of closed-source LLMs are broadly inferior.
 We find that the open-source LLMs often try to copy the terms or phrases from the given experiment, or even simply paraphrase the experiment instead of explaining, which results in a high superficial overlap with the ground-truth explanation.
 This observation highlights the importance of adopting the proposed \MetricExpMatch~to avoid evaluation bias of traditional generation metrics.